tawfeeqzaghlool/simple-vite-app/README.md

 2. Locally clone your forked version to begin working on the project.

 ## How to run this app
-1. Scaffold a Vite project with this command
+1. Scaffold a Vite project with this command.
 `npm create vite@latest`

-2. Then create node_modules with this command
+2. Then create node_modules with this command.
 `npm install`

-3. Setup Routes and Display Blogs with this command `npm install react-router-dom`
+3. Setup Routes and Display Blogs with this command.
+`npm install react-router-dom`

-4. Start the server with this command
+4. Start the server with this command.
 `npm run dev`
 The app will run on your local server, open the browser and navigate to http://localhost:3000/

-5. You can modify the theme of this app by working on App.css file
+5. You can modify the theme of this app by working on App.css file.